 (1) Next, I want to explain something about possession.
-To establish actual posses government must prove that the defendant had direct, physical control over theknew that he had control of it. ssion, the, and (2) But understand that just being present where something is located does not equal to the government must prove that the defendant had possession of the, and did, for you to find him guilty of this crime.
-This, of course, is all for you to decide nd knew that he
+To establish actual p , government must prove that the defendant had direct, physical control over the he, and knew that he had control of it.
+(2) But understand that just being present where something is located does no ot equal possession.
+The government must prove that the defendant had possession of the , and knew that he did, for you to find him guilty of this crime.
+This, of course, is all for you to decide.